Global Mind Tests

 Can fatigue or bad sleep affect typing?

 Yes.
-Sleep loss and mental fatigue can reduce attention and psychomotor performance, which can show up as slower typing, more inconsistent rhythm, or more errors.
+Sleep loss and mental fatigue can reduce attention and psychomotor performance, which can show up as slower typing or more errors.

 Try also